ckrilow/dev-ckrilow/README.md

 # Description

-Bits of code from Leland's personal projects.

-This repo is pulled from a default template for workflows.
+This README is pulled from a default template for workflows.

 # Workflow template setup

 ## lib

 * The `lib` directory contains general libraries that may be referenced by multiple workflows, for instance cromwell configs and python configs.
+Currently nothing in this directory is used.

-## modules
+## pipelines

 * Each module is a full analysis.
 Think of it like the heading of a methods section in a paper.
 For instance if this were genetic summary statistics workflow, a module might be "fine-mapping" that does both conditional and credible set analysis.
 Another module may be "colocalization".

 * Modules may have numbers prior to their name (e.g., `example_module_1` to `0025-example_module_1`).
 These numbers do not mean anything, but merely used to keep modules in their general order of execution.
 These are optional.

 * A module consists of :
-1. A workflow, for instance Cromwell (see `0025-example_module_1`) or Snakemake (see `0033-example_module_2`).
+1. A workflow.
 2. A `scripts` directory with *all* scripts referenced by that workflow (unless a general lib script is called).
 3. A `docs` directory that contains a documentation of the default parameters written in a style that is publishable as methods in a paper (including citations).
 Within the `docs` directory there may be a `reference` with any additional reference materials.
 4. An `example_runtime_setup` directory contains files that give an example of actual config files and any other files used to run the pipeline.